"Intelligence without ambition is a bird without wings." - Salvador Dali

 She suddenly stood up straighter and glared about the room, "But if we get caught I deny everything, if this man was here I didn't know about it and neither did any of you, ya got that?!"
 The patrons murmured in agreement, some looking away in fear and feigned ignorance.

 "Oh thank you Agathe!"
 Charles looked over the moon, but Hans felt a seed of worry plant itself in his head.
 He was good with nobel women, but they were often ignorant and quick to fall for a charming smile.
 Peasant women were different, and this Hayden was sounding less like someone who would be willing to negotiate.

-Agathe escorted them to a back room all the while grumbling about the situation.
-The room she led them too had a small table and window that was blocked by a thick curtain.
+Agathe escorted them down a poorly lit hall, all the while grumbling about the situation.
+The room she stopped at had a small table and window that was blocked by a thick curtain.
 Charles immediately sat down in one of the chairs and propped his feet up, while Thurman deposited Hans in another chair finally letting him out of his tight grasp.
-Hnas rubbed his arms and hands, trying to get some warmth back into them while Agathe once again began lecturing Charles.
+Hans rubbed his arms and hands, trying to get some warmth back into them while Agathe once again began lecturing Charles.

 "Agathe, don' worry so much.
 I won't say anything."

 But Charles' words of comfort did nothing to sate the woman's fears, "Really Charles...you go about like this is some kind of game.
 Peoples lives are at stake here, and you need to learn how serious it all is and be more careful."